 The Classic Bun With a Twist

-Adding a little oomph via a well-placed accessory or two takes a classic bun up a notch.
+Adding a little oomph via a twist or well-placed accessory or two takes a classic bun up a notch.

 - Create a classic bun utilizing the steps above.